GeoscienceAustralia/explorer-rock-properties-components/README.md

 ```

-# Use
+# Usage

 `rocksPanelService.init(viewer, config)` is the entry point for the component.

-It should be initialised with a Cesium Viewer, and a config object for service endpoints/params.
+It should be initialised with a <a href="https://cesiumjs.org/Cesium/Build/Documentation/Viewer.html">CesiumJS Viewer</a>, and a JSON config object for service endpoints/params.

 Example config: